MeritxellAdech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 10: find . -name \*.js -type f -delete
 Deletes all regular files with a .js extension present in the current directory and all its subfolders

+## Task 11: find . -mindepth 1 -type d | wc -ll
+counts the number of directories and sub-directories in the current directory including hidden directories except of the current and parent directories.

+## Task 12: ls -t | head
+displays the 10 newest files in the current directory, sorted from newest to the lowest

+##

+##

+##

 ##